 - Freezing Instructions: For longer storage, freeze the muffins for up to 3 months.
 Thaw overnight in the refrigerator, then heat up in the microwave if desired.

 - Pumpkin Pie Spice & Spices: You can find pumpkin pie spice in the baking aisle of most grocery stores or make your own homemade pumpkin pie spice.
-If you don’t have either and want to use individual spices, use 1/4 teaspoon each of ground ginger, ground nutmeg, ground cloves, and ground allspice.
-Do not leave out the 2 teaspoons of ground cinnamon that is also called for in this recipe.
+If you don’t have either and want to use individual spices, use 1/4 teaspoon each ground cinnamon, ground cloves, ground nutmeg, and ground allspice, and 1/2 teaspoon ground ginger.
+Do not leave out the 1 and 1/2 teaspoons of ground cinnamon that is also called for in this recipe.
 Depending how much you like ginger, you can skip or leave in the extra 1/4 teaspoon ground ginger that is also called for in this recipe.

 - Can I reduce the sugar or oil?
 You can absolutely slightly reduce either or both, but understand that sugar and oil help produce moist, tender muffins and the results may be disappointing and your muffins could taste dry.
 For the oil, feel free to swap *some* for applesauce.
 You could also try substituting all or most of both sugars with coconut sugar.